erikdesjardins/eslint-plugin-dollar-sign/README.md

 Enforce $varName for jQuery assignment.

-An direct port of the `requireDollarBeforejQueryAssignment` rule from JSCS.
+A direct port of the `requireDollarBeforejQueryAssignment` rule from JSCS.